adityasaky/gittuf-ndss-eval/README.md

 verify the changes, but gittuf raises an alert that an unauthorized signature is on a commit (against the policy).

+Developer 2 then reverts the unauthorized commit and revokes the RSL entry for the commit, successfully restoring the repository.
+Note that even though developer 2 is only authorized to make changes to the `main` branch, they were still able to _fix_ the violation.
+This is because any user who is allowed to write to the repository at all is allowed to fix it to bring it back into compliance with policy.

 **To run the experiment, run:**

 ```sh